do-martin/Dogs-vs-Cats-Image-Classification/README.md

 - Special thanks to the developers of TensorFlow and Keras for their contributions to the field of deep learning.
 - Inspiration from various Kaggle competitions that focus on image classification.

-### Suggested Changes:

-1. **Added a Prerequisites Section:** This clarifies what users need to have before cloning the repository.
-2. **Clarified Cloning Instructions:** Made the cloning steps clearer and more structured.
-3. **Grouped Required Libraries:** Separated the essential libraries from additional ones for better clarity.
-4. **Minor Formatting Adjustments:** Improved formatting for readability.

-These changes enhance the overall structure and clarity, making it easier for users to follow your instructions.
-Let me know if you need any more modifications!